RobertAGoins/git-lesson/README.md

 # Git Lesson

-This lesson covers the basic of git for version contro
+This lesson covers the basic of git for version control